Misanthropic Entropy and Renormalization as a Communication Channel: Example: 2D Ising Model

 and so after using the relation $\mathcal{S} = - \partial F / \partial \beta^{-1}$ the misanthropic entropy formally vanishes.
 Caution is warranted here because the entropies themselves are divergent at the critical point.

 Continuing on to larger values of the coupling, observe that for $s_{\mathrm{mis,naive}}$, the naive approximation to the misanthropic entropy obtained by dropping contributions from quartic and higher order terms to the Hamiltonian would appear to produce negative values.
 This occurs even after one decimation step (Figure \ref{fig:kldens2Dvtemp2}), where we only have a quartic term to drop.
 The reason for the negative values comes from approximating the expectation value for the decimated Hamiltonian, i.e. by dropping the contribution from these quartic interactions to $E = \langle H \rangle$.
-This feeds into an approximation of the relative entropy rather than just an approximation of the distribution.\footnote{The negative values are not a result of the distributions being improperly normalized.
-The partition function and average energies come from two normalized distributions.
-One of them is a normalized distribution for a 2D Ising model with $N$ sites and coupling $J$.
-The other is a 2D Ising model with $N/2^k$ sites and coupling constant $J_k$.
-The procedure we use in general is to 1) decimate the Hamiltonian, 2) drop the quartic and higher interactions, 3) define the partition function in terms of the decimated Hamiltonian.
-We can see that step 3) produces a partition function given with approximation as in equation \eqref{eq:2DDec1} by inspecting the resulting partition function.
-Our distributions are therefore automatically normalized.}
+This feeds into an approximation of the relative entropy rather than just an approximation of the distribution.